Virus Researchers Cast Doubt On Theory Of Coronavirus Lab Accident

 "Zoonotic transmission" or "zoonotic spillover" generally happens three ways: through excretion (feces that comes into contact with humans), slaughter (meat consumed by humans) and vector-borne (an animal biting a human).
 But even under these circumstances, the virus must then overcome barriers within the human body, defeating the immune system, to successfully replicate and transmit between humans themselves.

 There is not enough genetic evidence to know how this particular "zoonotic spillover" took place, but it's clear that natural spillovers happen in many countries, including China.
-A small survey by the EcoHealth Alliance of rural villages in Yunnan province found that nearly 3% of individuals surveyed had antibodies to coronaviruses similar to SARS which Daszak says strongly suggests they had been exposed to other coronaviruses.
-The risks of virus exposure in that region are quite high, due to a mixed landscape with both abundant wildlife and crops, which attracts wild animals into communities.
+A small survey by the EcoHealth Alliance of rural villages in Yunnan province found that nearly 3% of individuals surveyed had antibodies to coronaviruses similar to SARS, which Daszak says strongly suggests they had been exposed to other coronaviruses.
+The risks of virus exposure in that region are quite high because of a mixed landscape with both abundant wildlife and crops, which attracts wild animals into communities.

-Daszak says he believes that's just the tip of the iceberg.
-"We're finding 1 to 7 million people exposed to these viruses every year in Southeast Asia, that's the pathway.
+"We're finding 1 to 7 million people exposed to these viruses every year in Southeast Asia; that's the pathway.
 It's just so obvious to all of us working in the field," he says.

 Despite the evidence, misinformation about the virus's origins continue to proliferate.
-For Daszak, who's worked on other outbreaks, the pattern is all too familiar: "Every time we get a new virus emerging, we have people that say, 'This could have come from a lab,'" he says.
+For Daszak, who has worked on other outbreaks, the pattern is all too familiar: "Every time we get a new virus emerging, we have people that say, 'This could have come from a lab,' " he says.

 What's unusual about this outbreak, he says, is that senior officials in both China and the U.S. have traded accusations that each nation is somehow responsible for the virus.